 Each of our Members have their own way of preparing their home for their upcoming guests.
 Some follow their homemade checklist, others prefer to hire someone to get their home "exchange ready".
-Whatever suits you best, here is a (reasonably) comprehensive list to jump-start your preparations.
+Whatever suits you best, here is a (reasonably) comprehensive checklist to prepare the house for your guests.

 Let's find a home exchange first!